ramtin-hgni/How-to-make-an-easy-VPN/README.md

 1. Download **CF Scanner** (a tool to find optimal Cloudflare IPs)
 2. Paste your V2Ray configuration URL into the scanner
 3. Start the scan to find the best-performing IPs for your ISP
-4. Copy the high-speed results and update your V2Ray configuration
+4. Copy the high-speed results and Paste it in to V2ray agaiinn😵‍💫

 ---